 What is required to create a Panamanian setup for a Web3 project?

-- Foundation founder's information (KYC documents)
+- Instructing Party information (KYC documents)

 - Directors for each foundation-owned subsidiary (e.g. Token SPV, Front-end Operator)